-- the Commonwealth as represented by the Department of Health, which funds the NDSS, to produce statistical and evaluation reports on the NDSS and for administrative purposes, or for public accountability purposes
+- the Commonwealth as represented by the Department of Health and Aged Care, which funds the NDSS, to produce statistical and evaluation reports on the NDSS and for administrative purposes, or for public accountability purposes

 - the Australian Institute of Health and Welfare for inclusion in the National (insulin-treated) Diabetes Register, cross-checking against the National Death Index, statistical analysis, to undertake data linkage activities with other datasets for health research purposes and to facilitate health research projects undertaken by researchers and other parties (see Release of information to the Australian Institute of Health and Welfare section below)

 - Commonwealth agencies, researchers, and other parties to facilitate health and other research projects including data linkage activities, or to plan for the emerging needs of people with diabetes (see Release of information to other parties for research, policy development or service delivery section below)